webdiscus/html-bundler-webpack-plugin/README.md

 💡 **Highlights**

-- An HTML template is an **entry point**.
+- An **entry point** is an HTML template.
 - Source **scripts** and **styles** can be specified directly in HTML using `<script>` and `<link>` tags.
 - Resolving source **assets** specified in default attributes `href` `src` `srcset` etc.
 - Inline JS, CSS, SVG, PNG **without additional plugins and loaders**.
 - Using template engines [Eta](https://eta.js.org), [EJS](https://ejs.co), [Handlebars](https://handlebarsjs.com), [Nunjucks](https://mozilla.github.io/nunjucks/), [LiquidJS](https://github.com/harttle/liquidjs) and others **without template loaders**.
 - Support for both `async` and `sync` preprocessor

+✅ **Profit**

+You specify all the source scripts and styles in **one right place** (in HTML), instead of defining them in **many non-logic places**: defining JS files in Webpack Entry (🥴), importing SCSS into a JS file (an absolute anti-pattern 🤯).

-> If you have discovered a bug or have a feature suggestion, feel free to create an [issue](https://github.com/webdiscus/html-bundler-webpack-plugin/issues) on GitHub.
+❓If you have discovered a bug or have a feature suggestion, feel free to create an [issue](https://github.com/webdiscus/html-bundler-webpack-plugin/issues) on GitHub.

 ### Simple usage example